rancherps/examples/terraform/vsphere-node-driver/README.md

 * It installs keepalived to provide a highly-available IP
 * It depends on a functioning OS template that has cloud-init installed.
 See [this repo](https://github.com/David-VTUK/Rancher-Packer) for suitable Packer build templates.
 The example in this repo has been tested with openSUSE 15.3 and Ubuntu 20.04
+* Clusters are deployed with Calico as the CNI and have WireGuard encryption enabled for the overlay